aresPanos/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Aristeidis Panos is a Research Associate at the Computational and Biological Learning (CBL) Lab in the Department of Engineering at Cambridge University.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.